Education in India: Senior Secondary / Higher Secondary / Intermediate Education

-Indian school students in their school uniform at an awards ceremony.

 After completing secondary education, students move on to higher secondary education, which includes classes XI and XII (Grades 11–12).
 They typically specialise in one of three streams: Science, Commerce, or Humanities/Arts.
 The curriculum becomes more focused on specific subjects related to the chosen stream with a few subjects in common and compulsory such as physical education, work experience, value education and art or related.
 At the end of class XII, students generally appear for board examinations such as the Higher Secondary Certificate Examination conducted by the respective state boards or All India Senior School Certificate Examination (AISSCE) conducted by CBSE or the Indian School Certificate (ISC) examination conducted by CISCE.

 The terminology used to describe higher secondary education varies between states in India.
 Some commonly used terms include intermediate education in Andhra Pradesh, Telangana, Bihar, Uttarakhand, and Uttar Pradesh; higher secondary education (HSE) in Assam, Maharashtra, Kerala, and Tamil Nadu; senior secondary education (SSE) in Haryana, Punjab, and Rajasthan; and pre-university education (PUC) in Karnataka.
 These terms represent the educational stage following secondary education and indicate the diverse terminology used in different states across the country.
 The curriculum for these streams may vary based on the board of education or state education board.

 After completing the 12th grade, students can also pursue higher education in universities or specialised institutions depending on their chosen stream and career aspirations.